hpc-bigdata-fosdem16/hpc-bigdata-fosdem16.github.io/_posts/2015-01-03-submissions.md

 - Abstract
 - Session type
 - Session length
-- Required prior knowledge / intended audience
+- Expected prior knowledge / intended audience
 - Speaker bio
 - Links to code / slides / material for the talk (optional)
 - Links to previous talks by the speaker